software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement the tasks of the second user story, "As a signed in user I want to assosicate the added reading recommendation with my account so that I can manage my personal reading recommendations".
 >
-> Make sure that the buttons for adding a reading recommendation or category is not visible if the user is not signed in.
-Also, the "Edit" button should only be visible in the reading recommendation list if the user has added the reading recommendation.
+> Put the business logic of "creating a reading recommendation for an user" into the `createReadingRecommendation` method implemented in exercise 8.
+These changes will probably break the tests implemented in exercise 9.
+Fix the existing tests, but you don't have to implement any new tests.
 >
+> Make sure that the links for adding a reading recommendation and category is not visible if the user is not signed in.
+Also, the "Edit" link should only be visible in the reading recommendation list if the user has added the reading recommendation.
+>
 > Tips for implementing the tasks:
 >
-> - See how `Message` entity is associated with the `User` entity in the authentication-example project.
+> - See how the `Message` entity is associated with the `User` entity in the [MessageService](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/service/MessageService.java) class in the authentication-example project
+> - See how the `/api/users/current` REST API endpoint is implemented in the [UserRestController](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/controller/UserRestController.java) class in the authentication-example project
 > - [Spring Security with Thymeleaf](https://www.baeldung.com/spring-security-thymeleaf)
+> - See how the "Add a message" button is hidden if the user is not signed in in the [messagelist](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/resources/templates/messagelist.html) Thymeleaf template in the authentication-example project.
+Use the same logic for the "Add a category" link
-> - Take a look at the [messagelist](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/resources/templates/messagelist.html) Thymeleaf template file of the authentication-example project
+> - You can sign out by opening <http://localhost:8080/logout> in a browser.
+You can also add a "Sign out" link to the navigation bar like in the [layout](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/resources/templates/layout.html) Thymeleaf template in the authentication-example project
+> - Once you have implemented the `/api/users/current` REST API endpoint, you can use the `fetch` function in the frontend to fetch the authenticated user and use that information to determine whether to hide the "Edit" link:
+>
+>   ```js
+>   // ...
+>   const [currentUser, setCurrentUser] = useState();
+>
+>   useEffect(() => {
+>     fetch("/api/users/current")
+>       .then((response) => {
+>         if (!response.ok) {
+>           // Backend response was not successful (HTTP status code is not in the range 200-299)
+>           throw new Error("User is not authenticated");
+>         }
+>
+>         return response.json();
+>       })
+>       .then((user) => {
+>         setCurrentUser(user);
+>       });
+>   }, []);
+>   ```
+>
+>   When we render the "Edit" link we can use the following logic to hide it:
+>
+>   ```jsx
+>   <td>
+>     {currentUser &&
+>     recommendation.user &&
+>     currentUser.id === recomendation.user.id ? (
+>       <a
+>         class="btn btn-secondary"
+>         href={`/recommendations/${recommendation.id}/edit`}
+>       >
+>         Edit
+>       </a>
+>     ) : null}
+>   </td>
+>   ```
+>
+>   The `condition ? if true : if false` operator is called the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator).

 {: .important-title }

 > Exercise 14
 >
-> Implement the tasks of the third user story, "As a signed in user I want to delete my own reading recommendations so that I can get rid of useless reading recommendations".

-{: .important-title }

-> Exercise 15
->
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.
 > [Generate a JAR file](/sprint-2#jar) for the application like we did in the previous Sprint and add the JAR file to the release.

 ## Peer review

+{: .highlight }

+> Writing a peer review for each team member and receiving a passing grade from the peer reviews is required to pass the course.

+The peer review is used to assess each team member.
+The 10 personal points are based on the peer reviews and the teacher's observations. _Every team member must write a peer review_.

+The peer review is conducted with a form.
+You can find the link for your team's peer review form in [Moodle]({{site.peer_review_moodle_link}}).
+In the form you will need to assess every team member's (including yourself) efforts in the team work in the following aspects:

+- _Activity in team work_: Attendance and active presence during team meetings
+- _Technical contributions_: amount of working code written _or_ active participation in the writing process of the code (for example [pair-programming](https://en.wikipedia.org/wiki/Pair_programming))
+- _Project management and documentation contributions_: Backlog management, efforts to improve the process (for example in Retrospectives), writing project related documentation

+You will need to grade each these aspects in scale of 0-5 and provide a short reasoning for the grade.
+The peer reviews are _anonymous_, the team members won't see each other's peer reviews.

 {: .important-title }

-> Exercise 16
+> Exercise 15
 >
-> Peer review
+> Write the peer review for your team members.
+You can find the link to the peer review form in [Moodle]({{site.peer_review_moodle_link}}).

 ## Final report